Skip to contents

 • do.report

 GGIR part 2 generates three csv reports: part2_daysummary.csv, part2_summary.csv, and data_quality_report.csv.
-As data_quality_report.csv was discussed in chapter 3 we will focus here only on the first two reports.
+As data_quality_report.csv was discussed in chapter 3, we will focus only on the first two reports in this chapter.

 The variables in part2_summary.csv are the recording level aggregates of the variables in part2_daysummary.csv.
 Here, variable names starting with the “AD_” refer to average across all days, “WD” refers to the average across weekdays, “WE” refers to the average across weekend days, “WWE” refers to weighted weekend days to ensure both weekend days contribute equally, “WWD” refers to weighted weekdays to ensure all weekdays contribute equally.

 Further, GGIR part 2 generates a report named part2_daysummary_longformat.csv, which is generated when GGIR is used for day segment analysis, see documentation for parameter qwindow.
-This report contains the exact same information as part2_daysummary.csv, yet in long format.
-In part2_daysummary_longformat.csv, each row represents one segment from one day in one recording, while in part2_daysummary.csv, each row contains one day in one recording and the segments of the day are organized in different columns.
+This report contains the exact same information as part2_daysummary.csv, but in long format instead of wide format.
+In part2_daysummary_longformat.csv, each row represents one segment from one day in one recording, while in part2_daysummary.csv, each row contains one day in one recording and the segments of the day are organised in different columns.

 Descriptive variables